 Why is my caravan AC not cooling?

-- Faulty Compressor: The compressor is responsible for circulating the refrigerant.
-If it fails, the AC system will not cool effectively.
+- Faulty Compressor: The compressor is the heart of the AC system, responsible for circulating the refrigerant.
+If the compressor is malfunctioning, it won't be able to provide the necessary pressure and flow to cool the air.

 Troubleshooting Steps

-- Check the Refrigerant Level: Inspect the refrigerant level using a gauge.
-If it's low, you may need to recharge the system.
+- Check the Refrigerant Level: Use a refrigerant gauge to measure the system's refrigerant charge.
+If it's low, you'll need to have the system recharged by a qualified technician.

 Should I turn off AC if it's not cooling?